IoachimusRoderici/RayTracing/docs/src/rays.md

 you want can happen to a ray when it hits a surface, you just have to create a reflection mode with the desired behavior.

-Reflection modes are subtypes of [`ReflectionMode`](@ref), and they add methods to the [`reflect!`](@ref) function to describe what happens to the ray.
+Reflection modes are subtypes of [`RayTracing.ReflectionMode`](@ref), and they add methods to the [`reflect!`](@ref) function to describe what happens to the ray.
 This function takes as arguments the ray itself, the reflection mode, some data describing the geometry of the surface that the ray is reflecting on, and some data describing the material of the surface.
-Reflection modes can use all this information to perform the necessary operations on the ray.
+Reflection modes use all this information to perform the necessary operations on the ray.

 The most commonly used reflection mode is probably [`SpecularReflection`](@ref), which inverts the direction of the ray with respect to the surface, creating a perfect, mirror-like reflection.